pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

         Breakout:
           title: Lattice-based cryptography
           description: |
-            The speaker(s) for this session will be announced soon!
+            The abstract for this session will be availible soon!

             \* _This is a 40 minute session_
           track: Algorithms